 A guard dog, on the other hand, serves to protect the home and family as well as the immediate area surrounding the property.
 A guard dog’s bark is intended to warn the intruder of an impending attack, which is quite different from a watch dog’s intent…to alert.

-Best Guard Dog Breeds for Protection
+Good Guard Dog Breeds For Families

 According to the American Kennel Club (AKC), the Belgian Malinois breed has a strong drive to capture prey, which can lead to chasing behaviors.
 For families with small children or cats, an adult Malinois without training may not be the best choice.
-It is imperative that you find a good trainer for your new puppy or buy an already-trained Malinois dog from a company that specializes in training this breed.
+It is imperative that you find a good trainer for your new puppy or buy an already-trained Malinois from a company that specializes in training this breed.

 Tip: These dogs need companionship and regular activities alongside their owners to avoid boredom and “acting out” behaviors.